From Varadhan's Limit to Eigenmaps: A Guide to the Geometric Analysis behind Manifold Learning: Classes of Riemannian Manifolds and Convergence

 In \cite{Fukaya:1987aa}, Fukaya considered sequences of {\bf barbells} which are pairs of spheres of radius $R_1$ and $R_2$ attached by a cylinders of length $L$ and radius $r\le \min\{R_1,R_2\}$ that can be described by as warped products over a sphere: \be (M_{R_1,R_2,L,r}, g_{R_1,R_2,L,r})=({\mathbb S}^2, ds^2+f^2(s)d\theta^2) \ee where

-where $s_{R_i}$ are chosen so that we have a $C^0$ metric: \be R_1\sin((L/2+s_{R_1})/R_1)=r=R_2\sin( (s_{R_2}-L/2)/R_2). \ee These are $C^0$ Riemannian manifolds, but can easily be smoothed to be $C^\infty$ Riemannian manifolds with metric tensors arbitrarily close in the $C^0$ sense to the function $f(s)$ defined above.
+where $s_{R_i}$ are chosen so that we have a $C^0$ metric: \be R_1\sin((L/2+s_{R_1})/R_1)=r=R_2\sin( (s_{R_2}-L/2)/R_2). \ee These are $C^0$ Riemannian manifolds, but can easily be smoothed to be $C^\infty$ Riemannian manifolds with metric tensors arbitrarily close in the $C^0$ sense to the given metric tensor in (\ref{barbell-eq}).
 However the Ricci curvature of the sequence approaching this decreases to negative infinity for any such sequence because these spaces do not satisfy the Bishop-Gromov inequality.

 Fukaya fixed $R_2=R_1$ and fixed $L>0$ and took $r\to 0$.
 He explained that the sequence of such barbells converges in the measured Gromov-Haudorff sense to a metric measure space which is a pair of standard spheres joined by a line segment of length $L$: \be M_{R_1,R_2,L,r} \mGHto X_{R_1,R_2,L}={\mathbb S}_{R_1}^1\disjointunion|_{\sim} [0,L]\disjointunion|_{\sim} {\mathbb S}_{R_2}^1 \textrm{ as } r\to 0 \ee where one pole ${\mathbb S}_{R_1}$ is identified to $0\in [0,L]$ and one pole in ${\mathbb S}_{R_2}$ is identified to $L\in [0,L]$.
 See Figure~\ref{fig:GH-barbell}.